 Get Started Monetizing Your Blog

-When choosing the best way to monetize your blog, consider how much extra money you want to make.
+When choosing the best way for how to monetize your website or blog without ads, consider how much extra money you want to make.
 As with any business venture, the number of resources in time and money you’re willing to invest will determine your level of profit.
 Since each of the monetization strategies has different startup costs, choose the one that fits your goals.

 And don’t just settle on one option either.
 Think about using multiple strategies that work together.
 For example, a dropshipping store is a natural fit with also selling affiliate products and exclusive digital content.

 You’ve put a lot of time and energy into building your content and growing your audience.
 Don’t turn your readers off with salesy display ads that get in between your audience and your content.
-That’s good advice whether you’re a blog looking to start eCommerce or an online store looking to start a blog.
+There are plenty of other ways to monetize your website without banner ads.